postgres-ai/docs/docs/database-lab/supported-databases.md

 ---
-title: Supported databases
+title: PostgreSQL versions and extensions
 ---

+## PostgreSQL versions
+Currently, Databaes Lab Engine fully supports the following PostgreSQL major versions:
+- 9.6
+- 10
+- 11
+- 12

+## Extensions
-By default, Database Lab uses [extended Postgres.ai Docker images](https://hub.docker.com/repository/docker/postgresai/extended-postgres) built on top of the official Docker images for PostgreSQL.
+By default, Database Lab Engine uses [the extended Postgres.ai Docker images](https://hub.docker.com/repository/docker/postgresai/extended-postgres) built on top of the official Docker images for PostgreSQL.
 Use these images with Database Lab when you need non-standard Postgres extensions.

 All these extended images include the following extensions:
 - all official ["core" contrib modules](https://www.postgresql.org/docs/current/contrib.html)